 How much do I have to pay when I book a cabin?

 We require a 50% deposit of the total cost of the stay when you book over the phone or online.
 If you will be arriving within 30 days, full payment is required at the time of the booking.

 Your balance is due 30 days prior to your arrival.
 For arrivals within 30 days, full payment is required at the time of booking.

 What is your cancellation policy?

-For cancellations more than 30 days prior to your arrival, we’ll refund your deposit less a cancellation fee of $200 or 10% of the rent amount, whichever is greater.
+For cancellations more than 30 days prior to your arrival, we’ll refund your deposit less a cancellation fee of $200 or 20% of the rent amount, whichever is greater.
 For cancellations within 30 days of your arrival, we are not able to refund your payments unless we are able to re-rent the cabin for the dates of your stay.
 If we are able to re-rent the dates, we’ll refund your payment less the cancellation fee.
-Monthly reservations and weddings have different cancellation policies.
+Stays of 30 consecutive nights or longer have different cancellation policies.
 Please see your rental agreement for full details of this and other policies.